-Statement by Foreign Minister Baerbock prior to her departure for North Macedonia and Georgia
+Eyes on the goal of EU accession – Foreign Minister Baerbock travels to North Macedonia and Georgia

 North Macedonia’s place, like that of our other partners in the Western Balkans, is in the European Union.
 There surely cannot be any more doubt that we are serious about this, certainly not since the official start of accession negotiations with the EU in July 2022.
 The high hopes and expectations that people in North Macedonia have of the accession process are for us both an opportunity and a risk: a risk, because the people of North Macedonia could be lost to Europe if we as the EU fail to meet their expectations despite all the progress and in some cases painful concessions they have made over the past 17 years.
 And an opportunity, because everyone involved in the EU enlargement process is aware of what is actually at stake: a future in the European family, a region with stable prosperity and peace, self-determination.